 Simple precautions introduced during the design of a building – and enforced during construction – can make all the difference to the protection of life and property.
 Regular maintenance is also critical to ensure that these protective measures remain uncompromised.

 It’s always important to make some early enquiries of the local authorities to establish what development controls or building regulations apply to a piece of land, but when building in a high fire-risk area it’s critical.
-Rigorous new construction standards have been introduced throughout Australia since Victoria’s Black Saturday fires in 2009 so you can’t take anything for granted.
+Rigorous new construction standards have been introduced throughout Australia since Victoria’s Black Saturday fires in 2009 and modified in 2018 – so you can’t take anything for granted.
+The 2019-20 bushfire season challenged even the best examples of bushfire designed buildings – so this is a “watch this space” topic.

 Contact the local Council to get the most current information before you do anything and make sure everyone involved in the project is up-to-date with the latest regulatory requirements.
 Failing to understand them can result in permit issue delays and/or budget blowouts, both of which will add to an already stressful exercise.